Herbert Lom: Career

 Lom wrote two historical novels: one on the playwright Christopher Marlowe (Enter a Spy: The Double Life of Christopher Marlowe, 1978), and the other on the French Revolution (Dr Guillotine: The Eccentric Exploits of an Early Scientist, 1992).
 The film rights to the latter have been purchased, but no film has yet been produced.

 Personal life

-Lom married Dina Schea in 1948.
+Lom married Diana Scheu in 1948.
 They had two children before they divorced after separating between 1961 and 1976.
 He had a child from a relationship with Brigitta Appleby.
 He later married Eve Lacik; they divorced in 1990.

-Lom died in his sleep at his home in Camden Town, London on 27 September 2012, at the age of 95.
+Lom died in his sleep at his home in Camden Town, London, on 27 September 2012, at the age of 95.